 - 15.1 Informed consent: school staff may search a pupil or their possessions or accommodation with their consent for any item.
 If a member of staff suspects that a pupil has a banned item in their possession, they can instruct the pupil to turn out their pockets or bag.
-The school may also use a hand-held metal detector to screen bags and clothing.
-If the pupil refuses to be searched, sanctions will be applied in accordance with this policy. - 15.2 Searches without consent: in relation to prohibited items, the Head, and staff authorised by the Head, may search a pupil or a pupil's possessions, without their consent, where they have reasonable grounds for suspecting that a pupil has a prohibited item in their possession.
-Please see Appendix 5 for the School's policy on searching, screening and confiscation.
+If the pupil refuses, sanctions will be applied in accordance with this policy. - 15.2 Searches without consent: in relation to prohibited items, the Head, and staff authorised by the Head, may search a pupil or a pupil's possessions, without their consent, where they have reasonable grounds for suspecting that a pupil has a prohibited item in their possession.
+Please see Appendix 5 for the School's policy on searching and confiscation.